papermashea/major-studio-1/docs/README.md

 ## Final Prototype
 The final prototype is looking a lot more like what I had originally envisioned, but with a cleaner comparison on each page.
 I ended up paring down the cross-filter interactivity in the finalized prototype and moving forward with 3 distinctly different visualizations for color, form, and origin data.
-Some functions of note that helped parse the data in a largely consistent way include:
+Some functions of note that helped parse the data in a largely consistent way include: d3.nest, d3.rollup, d3.filter, d3.selectAll and d3.select, d3 on(change) and general update patterns.
-- d3.nest
-- d3.rollup
-- d3.filter
-- d3.selectAll and d3.select
-- d3 on(change) and general update patterns

 **Deliverables**
 * [Design](https://xd.adobe.com/view/e3851996-fd01-4302-9f48-a1c638a5aae3-b6d6/)